Start9Labs/documentation/source/user-manual/tuning/diy.rst

 By popular demand, we are pleased to present this "Do it Yourself" (DIY) guide for the Start9 Embassy personal server!

-.. warning:: This DIY guide has directions for EmbassyOS versions 0.2.x and versions 0.3.x.
-When 0.3.0 launches it will REQUIRE hardware updates, which you can find `here <https://start9.com/eos-0.3.0>`__.
-Please keep in mind that version 0.3.x is not yet available for purchase!!
-Please stay tuned to our community channels for updates.

 Motivation
 ==========